maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/vote-if-military-overseas.md

 - **By fax** if you are living outside the territorial US:
 	1. Fax the **ballot plus the completed return envelope.**
 	2. **Fax** an **Oath of Voter** form that your county provides.The oath waives your right to confidential voting because you are faxing your ballot.
-	3. Your faxed ballot and materials **must be received by county elections office by 8 PM Pacific time on Election Day.**
+	3. Your faxed ballot and materials **must be received by county elections office by 8 p.m.
+Pacific time on Election Day.**

 **While you may request your ballot by email or download it, you may not return your completed ballot by email.**